MicrosoftDocs/sql-docs/docs/advanced-analytics/java/extension-java.md

 * Output parameters in sp_execute_external_script are not supported in this version.

-* No LOB datatype support for Input and output data sets in this version.
+* No LOB datatype support for input and output data sets in this version.
 See [Java and SQL Server data types](java-sql-datatypes.md) for details about which data types are supported in this CTP.
-We are working on expanding the data type support in coming CTP releases.

 * Streaming using the sp_execute_external_script parameter @r_rowsPerRead is not supported in this CTP.